gonjavi/JavascriptTodoList/README.md

 ### Usage

-- To create project you just type the name on the left hand side and and press the button new project.
+- To create a project, just type the name of the project on the left hand side and press the New Project button.

-- To create a Todo select the project on the right hand side and fill the information about it and click on create todo.
+- To create a to-do, select the project on the right hand side and fill in its information.
+Then click on Create To-Do.

-- To check the Todo created click on the project on the letf hand side and the lists of Todos will appear on the white space in the middle column.
+- To check the to-do created, click on the project on the left hand side and the lists of to-dos will appear in the white space in the middle column.